Frequently Asked Questions - FAQ's

 That’s easy!
 Sign up to volunteer.
 Click here to learn more about volunteeromg or choose the email button in the upper right hand corner to send an email to our planning crew.
 There are many, many jobs that need to be filled.
 Some only take 1 hour.

-The fun starts at 9:30 pm and continues until 5:00 am.
+The fun starts at 9:30 pm and continues until 4:30 am.
 Parents have worked very hard to ensure there is plenty of entertainment for everyone including go-carts, rock wall climbing, archery, photo booths, casino games, prizes, Karaoke, music, dancing, keepsake character drawings and many other activities.
-These activities continue until 5:00 am.
+Prize raffle begins at 4:00 am.

 We HIGHLY recommend that senior students be dropped off and picked up.
 In the past, parents have carpooled to make drop off and pick up more efficient.
 Students are usually very tired at the end of a long graduation day and Sober Grad Night.
 Driving home from the event is not recommended.